woloski/nodeonazure-blog/articles/startup-task-to-run-npm-in-azure.markdown

 		}
 	}

-### Add the startup task to ServiceDefinition.csdef
+Finally, you will have to add the startup task to the `ServiceDefinition.csdef`

-Then we need to configure the startup task
+**ServiceDefinition.csdef**

 	<Task commandLine="install_nodemodules.cmd" executionContext="elevated">
 	    <Environment>